 Movers and Shakers is a new section that’s been added to our website.
 It will highlight CRNAs, SRNAs, legislators, hospital administrators and other folks who make a difference in our state and specifically for our profession.
 If you know of someone who makes a difference in your practice, please let us know.
 We will gladly feature them.

-Congratulations Martin!
-You are a real trailblazer for others.
-Please take a moment to read about this amazing CRNA.
+Please take a moment to read about these amazing CRNAs!

 Representative Anne Perry